State Fact Sheet

 Public Safety in Kentucky

 After reforming its criminal justice system in 2011, Kentucky passed comprehensive juvenile justice legislation in 2014 based on recommendations from a bipartisan, interbranch task force.
-The law strengthens evidence-based programs while restricting the commitment of lower-level offenders and duration of out-of-home placement.
-The reforms are expected to reduce the Department of Juvenile Justice’s out-of-home population by more than one-third and save Kentucky taxpayers as much as $24 million over five years—money that can be reinvested in needed community programs.
+The law strengthens evidence-based programs while restricting the commitment of lower-level offenders and the duration of out-of-home placement.
+The reforms are expected to reduce the Department of Juvenile Justice’s out-of-home population by more than a third and save Kentucky taxpayers as much as $24 million over five years, 25 percent of which will be reinvested in local, community-based programs.

-“We can no longer pour money into a system that produces such disappointing results for taxpayers and for our young people.”state Sen. Whitney Westerfield (R)
+“We can no longer pour money into a system that produces such disappointing results for taxpayers and for our young people.”—state Senator Whitney Westerfield (R)